- Technology, mobility, globalization.

 Stay tuned as we explore the evolving workplace further . . .

-We'll share insights about what type of culture engages team members and customers and makes them stay, and what type of culture causes disengagement and makes them leave.
+We'll share insights from team members and customers about what engages them and makes them stay, and what causes disengagement and makes them leave.

-We'll share insights from leaders about how they have made their people and their culture a priority; and, how they are responding to a changing workforce and a job market that has raised the stakes and made the competition for talent fierce.
+We'll share insights from leaders about how they they are responding to a changing workforce and a job market that has raised the stakes and made the competition for talent fierce.